kadamandersson/kadamandersson.github.io/index.md

 I am Adjunct Associate Professor in Computational Mathematics at the [Department of Mathematical Sciences](https://www.chalmers.se/sv/institutioner/math/Sidor/default.aspx) at [Chalmers University of Technology](https://www.chalmers.se/sv/Sidor/default.aspx) and [University of Gothenburg](https://www.gu.se) and Specialist in Engineering Mathematics at [Saab](https://www.saab.com).

-My current academic research concerns deep learning accelerated computational methods for nonlinear filtering, control and partially observabe Markov games.
-The goal is to push the boundaries for what can be filtered, controlled and played in real time.
+My academic research concerns theory, applications and deep learning accelerated computational methods for statistics for SDE, stochastic control, Markov games and radar signal processing.
+The goal is to push the boundaries for what can be filtered, controlled, played and detected in real time.

 In my previous research I worked on stochastic differential equations, in particular numerical analysis, solution theory and Malliavin calculus for stochastic partial differential equations.